goncalor/SLAE64/3/readme.markdown

         jnz skip_byte
         jmp rdi

-Essencially the shellcode searches the egg one memory page at a time.
+Essentially the shellcode searches the egg one memory page at a time.
 The address currently being checked is kept in RDX. `access(2)` is used to check whether this virtual address is mapped in the process's memory.
 If it isn't `-EFAULT` is returned and the code jumps to `skip_page`, which `or`s the lower bytes of RDX with `0xfff` and then increments RDX.
 In practice this results in skipping to the next 4 kB page (the smallest page size in x86-64).
 For example if the current address is `0x1234` this operation will result in `rdx = hex((0x1234|0xfff)+1) = 0x2000`, a nice, page-aligned address.

 If the current address is mapped, the egg value is moved into EAX and the [`scasd`][scas] operation is used to compare EAX with the four bytes starting at RDI.
-If the the comparison fails ZF is reset and we jump to `skip_byte` which increments RDX; and the process repeats for the next address.
+If the comparison fails ZF is reset and we jump to `skip_byte` which increments RDX; and the process repeats for the next address.
 Otherwise if the egg was found the shellcode executes the larger payload by jumping to the address in RDI.
 Note that `scasd` increments RDI by four, so the egg is skipped and the code jumps directly to the shellcode.
 Also note that we are actually using `access` to check `rdx+4` and not RDX.
 This is because `scasd` compares 4 bytes, and if RDX points to an address near the end of a page and the following addresses are not mapped `scasd` could run into unmapped bytes which would result in a segmentation fault.

 You may have noticed one last detail: the value moved into EAX is one less than the value of the egg.
 Why?
 Because if the egg hunter itself contains the egg it might find itself instead of the desired payload.
 A simple way to avoid this is to decrement the value moved into EAX and then increment it in the next instruction.